Your sales incentive strategy probably needs a health check.

 After completing the audit, you will have validated your incentive strategy through a research-based approach, instead of a gut feeling.
 You’ll also receive the data that allows you to stand in a defensible position to answer tough questions from your leadership.
 And most importantly, you’ll be seen as a positive force and thoughtful steward of company expenditures that affect both top-line and bottom-line growth.

-What You Will Know (and Achieve) After an Audit
+What You Will Know (and Achieve) After an Analysis

 - If there’s a return on a specific program and what it is